“Diagnostic boundaries separating mental disorders hamper effective treatments”

 This move is a recognition that diagnosis rarely follows the theoretical classification which sees Schizophrenia and Bipolar Disorders as two distinct groups.
 This separation of conditions is followed by drugs companies, regulators, research funders, journals and bench researchers.
 This can create difficulties for psychiatrists treating patients who exhibit symptoms across the boundaries.

-To reflect this change in Association focus we are very pleased to announce that next year, for the first time, The Winter Workshop on Psychosis and the International Review of Bipolar Disorders (IRBD) will merge to form a joint conference to be held in Athens in May 2014, chaired by Prof Kostas Fountoulakis.
-The new conference will be called the International Review of Psychosis and Bipolarity (IRPB).
+To reflect this change in Association focus, The Winter Workshop on Psychosis and the International Review of Bipolar Disorders (IRBD) was merged in 2014 to form a joint conference called the International Review of Psychosis and Bipolarity (IRPB).